-I will lease my entire huckleberry each per day.
-The swamp is located three ply to G. Gutekunst, at my house, for J. RICHARDSON.
+I will lease my entire huckleberry swamp this season to pickers at 50 cents each per day.
+The swamp is located three miles east and one mile north of Chelsea, and one mile east of Four-Mile Lake.
+Apply to G. Gutekunst, at my house, for J. RICHARDSON.

 Notice of Annual Meeting.

-The annual meeting of school district No. 8, fractional of the townships of Sylvan and Lima, for the election of two trustees, and for the transaction of such other business as may come before it, will be held at the town hall, Chelsea, Mich., on Monday, the 14th day of July, 1902, at 7:30 o'clock p. m.
-Dated this 3rd day of July, 1902.
+The annual meeting of school district No. 8, fractional of the townships of Sylvan and Lima, for the election of two trustees, and for the transaction of such other business as may come before it, will be held at the town hall, Chelsea, Mich., on Monday, the 14th day of July, 1902, at 7:80 o'clock p. m.

+Dated this 8rd day of July, 1902.